radargun/radargun/docs/stages/cache.md

 > ramp-up (**optional**) - Delay to let all threads start executing operations.
 Default is 0.
 > remove-ratio (**optional**) - Ratio of REMOVE requests.
 Default is 0.
 > repeat-condition (**optional**) - If this performance condition was not satisfied during this test, the current repeat will be exited.
 Default is none.
+> report-latency-as-service-time (**optional**) - Enable this property in order to show the difference between latency and service.
 > roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
 The result set is intersection of specified slaves, groups and roles.
 Supported roles are [COORDINATOR].
 Default is all roles.
 > slaves (**optional**) - Specifies on which slaves this stage should actively run.
 The result set is intersection of specified slaves, groups and roles.
 Default is all slaves.
 > statistics (**optional**) - Type of gathered statistics.
 Default are the 'default' statistics (fixed size memory footprint for each operation).